Pierre-FABIEN/Sveltekit-2025/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

 A installer:
-threlte
-Loader
-test sur les auth
+test playwright sur les auth
+mettre une option pour la f2a

 Ne peut être :
 multiLang